ApexDefi/SmokedTokenBurn/README.md

 ### Tokenomics

 There will be a fixed total supply of 1,000,000,000 tokens.
-100% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
+50% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
+Remaining 50% will be burned!!!

 ### Tax Structure